tombensve/HSL/readme.md

 Since this license extends the Apache Software License 2.0 also include a copy of that!

 This license also allows to put the License text in annotations for languages that support such instead of copying the license text as as source a comments.
 For JVM languages this means the text also might be available in binaries. *This allowed, not required, just an option!
-So source files without license comment, but license annotation instead are as valid!*
+So source files without license comment, but license annotation instead are as valid !*